 Financials Sector (Large Company Value Portfolio and Small Company Value Portfolio).
 The Portfolio will be sensitive to, and its performance may depend to a greater extent on, the overall condition of the financials sector.
 Companies in the financials sector may be subject to extensive government regulation that affects the scope of their activities, the prices they can charge and the amount of capital they must maintain.
 The profitability of companies in the financials sector may be adversely affected by increases in interest rates, by loan losses, which usually increase in economic downturns, and by credit rating downgrades.
 In addition, the financials sector is undergoing numerous changes, including continuing consolidations, development of new products and structures and changes to its regulatory framework.
 Furthermore, some companies in the financials sector perceived as benefiting from government intervention in the past may be subject to future government-imposed restrictions on their businesses or face increased government involvement in their operations.
-Increased government involvement in the financial institutions, could result in a dilution of the Fund's investments in financial institutions.
+Increased government involvement in the financials sector, including measures such as taking ownership positions in financial institutions, could result in a dilution of the Fund's investments in financial institutions.